 The aftermath of the pandemic continues to impact the County.
 Recent policy changes from the Federal Emergency Management Agency (FEMA) could potentially disallow \$4.28 million in non-congregate shelter expenses the County spent during the pandemic.
-If FEMA does not honor their previous direction and these expenses are disallowed, the County will be responsible for all those costs that were previously thought to be fully reimbursed by FEMA based on the initial direction FEMA provided to local governments at the height of the pandemic.
+If FEMA does not honor their previous direction and these expenses are disallowed, the County will be responsible for all those costs.
+This Final Budget reflects the County's anticipation of FEMA disallowing these costs as this is the current decision issued from FEMA.

-This Recommended Budget takes these various challenges into account; however, the County will need to continue to work towards sustainable strategies addressing lasting impacts due to unfunded mandates, inflation, and increasing personnel costs without sacrificing the quality of services to the community.
+This Final Budget takes these various challenges into account.
+One significant step taken in this Final Budget to ensure the financial long-term health of the County given all these challenges notes is a \$6 million contribution to the General Fund reserve.
+This contribution is vital to the long-term planning and strategy to continue to address critical issues such as public safety, staffing, and stagnant revenue.
+Although this is a significant step in the right direction, the County will need to continue to work towards ongoing sustainable strategies addressing lasting impacts due to unfunded mandates, inflation, and increasing personnel costs without sacrificing the quality of services to the community.